Internet censorship in China: COVID-19 pandemic

 Reporters without Borders has accused that China's policies prevented an earlier warning about the COVID-19 pandemic.
 At least one doctor suspected as early as 25 December 2019 that an outbreak was occurring, but arguably may have been deterred from informing the media due to harsh punishment for whistleblowers.

 During the pandemic, academic research concerning the origins of the virus was censored.
 An investigation by ProPublica and The New York Times found that the Cyberspace Administration of China placed censorship restrictions on Chinese media outlets and social media to avoid mentions of the COVID-19 outbreak, mentions of Li Wenliang, and "activated legions of fake online commenters to flood social sites with distracting chatter".
+Wuhan’s public security bureau initially deemed Chinese doctor Li Wenliang’s WeChat private group chat messages about SARS-CoV-2 as “rumors”, leading to summons and admonitions against Li, which were later revoked.

 In late 2022, demonstrations erupted across China against the Zero-COVID measures and various other issues.
 The catalyst for these protests was a fire in an Ürümqi apartment, which claimed 10 lives in November, during a persistent COVID-19 lockdown.
 In response, authorities acted to eliminate digital discussions regarding the protests.
 This included deleting posts, imposing limits on search capabilities, and erasing calls for the freeing of detained demonstrators.
 The Cyberspace Administration of China mandated that digital platforms increase their content moderation teams to erase any mentions of tools that might allow users to bypass censorship, aiming to cut off any pathways to openly discussing the protests through unfiltered internet channels.
 Following these events, the government lifted restrictions associated with COVID-19, leading to a surge in infection rates and fatalities.
 Sina Weibo, a major social media platform, blocked search results related to the "pandemic in Beijing" and prevented live conversations about the consequences of lifting lockdown measures.
 In January 2023, the authorities initiated a digital clampdown to eliminate "gloomy sentiments" fueled by what they termed as false information concerning the pandemic, and any digital content mentioning infection rates or fatalities was promptly deleted.